-SikhLEAD Internships seek to develop leadership skills, encourage political and civic engagement, and foster interest in public service careers by providing the unparalleled experience of interning in a congressional office, federal agency, or host organization.
+SikhLEAD Internships develop leadership skills, encourage political and civic engagement, and foster interest in public service careers by providing an unparalleled experience of interning in a congressional office, federal agency, or another political social-profit organization.
 Internships will allow students to explore a potential career track, create a network of professional and personal contacts, develop real-world skills, and build confidence.

-While intern responsibilities in federal agencies and host organizations may vary, intern responsibilities in congressional offices might include:
+While intern responsibilities in federal agencies and other host organizations may vary, intern responsibilities in congressional offices might include:

 - Conducting research